skyying/Area-of-two-square/README.md

-# Area of two square
+### Area of two square

-## given 4 coordinate a square, return their area summed in total
+given 4 coordinate a square, return their area summed in total

+--

+there are better solutions